ricardojoserf/covert-control/README.md

 python3 covert-onedrive.py
 ```

-The listener will check the OneDrive folder every 300 seconds by default (can be updated in *config.py*).
+The listener will check the OneDrive folder every 300 seconds by default (this can be updated in *config.py*).
 In this case an audio, "audio_encrypted.wav", is uploaded with the command encrypted with AES.

 ![img3](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image3.png)